isomerpages/moe-bukittimahpri/_info-for-parents/Blended Learning.md

 <p>Log in via MIMS</p>
 Your username is your_name@students.edu.sg.
 If you have forgot your password, you could:

 Refer to the [ [MIMS user guide] ](/files/2024/MIMS_SSPR_Guide.pdf)  to reset your password.

+### Unable to Sign-in to MIMS Account
-Alternatively, email tan_shu_rui@schools.gov.sg to request for MIMS password reset with the full name and form class of 2024.
+Please approach your subject teacher or email tan_shu_rui@schools.gov.sg to request for MIMS password reset with the full name and form class of 2024.

 <p>2.
 What are my SLS account login details?</p>

 Your username is first five letters of your name and last five characters of your ID.

 If you have forgotten your password, you could: